antoinetlc/reflectance_maps/README.md

 ## Principle

+For an in-depth explanation (with pictures) of this program, please look at the [project page](https://www.antoinetlc.com/software/reflectance-maps-acquisition-with-gradient-illumination).

 This program can compute reflectance maps from pictures taken with polarised gradient illumination.
 These reflectance maps include spatially varying diffuse and specular albedo, normal map and roughness map.

 **Important note** : In this implementation the sample is supposed to be almost flat and illuminated by a flat light source (e.g LCD screen) and not a light stage.